nortikin/sverchok/docs/Unit_01/lesson_01.rst

 |edges_first|

-  *Note*: I adjusted the Edge Width, if you're on a Mac this may not work. sorry.
+  *Note 1*: I adjusted the Edge Width, if you're on a Mac this may not work. sorry.
+  *Note 2*: The ``Wrap`` button on Simple Topology node will enclose the output in an extra set of square brackets.
+This is appropriate see the documentation on ``Geometry``.

 **Make a first Polygon**